Scalable adaptive algorithms for next-generation multiphase flow simulations: Application to primary jet atomization

 \section{Application to primary jet atomization}

 We finally demonstrate the ability of our algorithm to simulate the most resolved simulation of primary jet atomization.
 The finest resolution in our application problem consists of octree at level 15.
-This is equivalent to solving it on a 35 trillion grid point -- a 64$\times$ larger than the current state--of--the--art. ~\figref{fig:jet} shows the simulation result at 6.3 $\mu s$.
-We can see that the simulation framework can capture tiny droplets by selectively identifying the key reasons of interest and selectively increasing the resolution.
+This is equivalent to solving it on a 35 trillion grid point on a uniform mesh - a 64$\times$ larger than the current state-of-the-art~\citep{pairetti2020mesh}. \figref{fig:jet} shows the simulation result at \SI{6.3}{\micro\metre}.
+We can see that the simulation framework can capture tiny droplets by selectively identifying the key regions of interest and selectively increasing the resolution.

 \figref{fig:zoomview} shows the progressive refinement of the mesh.
-We can see that the algorithm proposed in ~\secref{sec:FeatueDetection} is able to detect complicated structures like filaments and drops and selectively refine those regions.
-The overall interface is resolved at level 13 \footnote{An octree of level $l$ implies $\Delta x = \Delta y = \Delta z = L/2^{l}$, where L is the length of the domain.} with the key features resolved at level 15. ~\figref{fig:elemFraction} shows the fraction of the element at different levels.
-We see that a significant portion of the elements is at levels 13 and 14 ($\approx 25 \%)$, with a maximum fraction at level 15.
-A rough estimate indicates that resolving the complete interface at level 15 would result in at least an $8 - 10 \times$ increase in the overall mesh count, resulting in approximately $20-25\times$ higher time to solve, \footnote{assuming $\mathcal{O}(NlogN)$ scaling of KSP solve.} yielding the simulation impractical in a reasonable time.
+We can see that the algorithm proposed in ~\secref{sec:FeatueDetection} can detect complicated structures like filaments and drops and selectively refine those regions.
+The overall interface is resolved at the level 13, with the key features resolved at level 15. ~\figref{fig:elemFraction} shows the fraction of the element at different levels.
+We see that a significant portion of the elements are at levels 13 and 14 ($\approx 25 \%)$, with a maximum fraction at level 15.
+A rough estimate indicates that resolving the complete interface at level 15 would result in at least an $8 - 10 \times$ increase in the overall mesh count.
+This would result in $20-25\times$ higher time to solve, \footnote{assuming $\mathcal{O}(NlogN)$ scaling of KSP solve.} making such simulations impractical in a reasonable time.
 We note that level 15 has the maximum element fraction but covers only $0.01\%$ of total volume.
 This illustrates the importance of adaptivity in resolving multiphase simulations.
-We defer the more detailed physics discussion for a future paper.
+We defer a detailed physics discussion of this simulation to our companion physics paper~\citep{dummy}.